bluwy/detect-changesets-action/README.md

 # Detect Changesets

-Detect whether they are changesets in the `.changeset` directory.
+Detect whether there are changesets in the `.changeset` directory.
 It checks the `.changeset` directory for changeset `.md` files statically so `@changesets/cli` doesn't need to be installed.
-It also handles prerelease mode where `.md` files are always preserved, but will filter them out if they were already released.
+It also handles prerelease mode where `.md` files are always preserved, but will filter them out if they were already released (via `pre.json` file).

 ## Example